-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance section for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the following criteria (see the Judging Guidance on page 44 for additional detail):

 - 1. How well the nominee managed the program. - 2.
 The program's technical merits. - 3.
 How well the program supported the military readiness mission. - 4.
 How effectively the nominee disseminated lessons learned to others. - 5.
 The nominee's success in involving base personnel, residents, and the local community in the program. - 6.
 The nominee's plans to ensure that the impacts of program accomplishments extend beyond the achievement period.